jayawardhanadskp/FlutterStylingTextEditor/README.md

 When you need to display the styled text, retrieve the stored text from the database and use the StyledTextPreview widget to render it

-## Full Example

-The `StyledTextEditor` allows you to input styled text, and it outputs the final styled result in a markdown-like syntax.
-This final result can be stored in a database or any persistent storage.

 ```dart
 String _retrievedStyledText = ''; // Retrieved styled text from database